-Almondsbury Surgery have been awarded ‘silver’ by the Carers Support Centre.
+Almondsbury Surgery have been awarded ‘gold’ by the Carers Support Centre.

 If you provide help and support to a partner, relative, child, friend or neighbour who could not manage without your help due to physical or mental illness, disability, frailty or addiction, then you may be a carer.